alantanlc/blog/posts/event-driven-microservice-architecture/README.md

 __Request__

-Used to store event initiated from a service internally within the application.
+Used to store event initiated internally by a service to another service within the same application.

 __Response__